In Amazon bid, Austin stays frugal while other cities offer multi-million dollar incentives

-AUSTIN - As the city of Austin pines for Amazon's coveted second headquarters location, Mayor Steve Adler said the city did not offer any incentives for the electric commerce company in their bid submission, pending action from city council.
+AUSTIN - As the city of Austin pines for Amazon's coveted second headquarter's location, Mayor Steve Adler said no incentives were offered in their bid to bring the electric commerce company to the Texas capital, pending action from city council.

 It's a sharp contrast to other major metropolitan areas, which according to the Business Insider, offered multi-million dollar incentives in their bids for the spot.

-While Amazon said in their request, a lack of incentives could make or break a city's chances, Adler said the city of Austin won't make any economic deals until the council takes up the issue; this is due to a recent resolution city council passed that aims to give deeper thought into how the city offers incentives.
+While Amazon said in their request, incentives are crucial, Adler said the city of Austin won't make any economic deals until the council takes up the issue; this is due to a recent resolution city council passed that aims to give deeper thought into how incentives will benefit the needs of the community.

 "I did want to be open and honest with Amazon," Adler said in a statement.

+If the city falls short with incentives, the state is expected to pick up the slack, according to a report by 512 Tech.

+"Gov. Greg Abbott’s office has said previously said it would offer an equal financial incentives package for any Texas city bidding for the Amazon project," 512 Tech reported.

-It's too soon to tell if the city's decision to not immediately offer Amazon incentives in their bid will cost Austin the competition, and the chance to add 50,000 jobs and $5 billion in investments.
+It's too soon to tell if Austin's bid was good enough to win the competition, and the chance to add 50,000 jobs and $5 billion in investments.

+Moody's Analytics believes Austin has the best chance out of any city, as an established tech hub and with a well-educated workforce.

 Read the full statement below: